 Utah imposes a sales and use tax on transactions involving the sale, lease, or rental of tangible personal property that occurs within the State of Utah.
 Utah Administrative Rule R865-19S-44 addresses the taxable nature of transactions involving interstate commerce.
 You must provide documentation that clearly and thoroughly verifies that the transactions were sales made in interstate commerce not subject to Utah sales and use tax in accordance with Rule 44 such as a bill of lading or other proof showing the item(s) were shipped by the seller to an address outside Utah.

 Manufacturing Equipment and Replacement Parts

-The exemption in Utah Code §59-12-104 for manufacturing equipment or replacement parts for manufacturing equipment requires that the items have an economic life of at least three years and are used directly in the manufacturing process of a Utah manufacturing facility as defined in Utah Code §59-12-102 and Utah Administrative Rule R865-19S-85.
+The exemption in Utah Code §59-12-104 for manufacturing equipment or replacement parts for manufacturing equipment requires that the items are used directly in the manufacturing process of a Utah manufacturing facility as defined in Utah Code §59-12-102 and Utah Administrative Rule R865-19S-85.
 Include a Signed Statement from a knowledgeable person in your company verifying that the items are being used in a facility in Utah and that the facility meets the requirements of §59-12-102, §59-12-104 and R865-19S-85.

 Mining Equipment and Replacement Parts

 The exemption in Utah Code §59-12-104 for mining equipment or replacement parts for equipment used in mining activities requires the items are used directly in the mining process, onsite post production activities, or research and development activities of a facility in Utah meeting the definition provided in Utah Code §59-12-104 and Utah Administrative Rule R865-19S-121.
 Include a Signed Statement from a knowledgeable person in your company verifying that the items are being used in a qualifying facility in Utah and that the facility meets the requirements of §59-12-104 and R865-19S-121.